What are Angular Limb Deformities in Dogs?

 Your veterinarian may refer you to a specialist in orthopedic conditions or examine your dog himself to get an idea as to the extent of the deformity and what pain and discomfort it causes your dog.
 Your veterinarian will likely request radiographs of your dog’s limbs (the affected limb and the other limb for comparison).
 Sedation or general anesthesia will be required for the radiograph.
 Computed tomography (CT), an advanced diagnostic imaging technique, may also be recommended; CT images will help the veterinarian or orthopedic surgeon create a 3D image of your dog’s limb.
 This will be very helpful if surgery is necessary.

 Should your dog be of a breed that typically has short, bowed limbs, determining whether there is a real issue can be challenging.
 It will be important to have regular check-ups with the veterinarian as your dog is growing in order to notice problems as early as possible.
+Following veterinary diagnostic imaging your dog may have surgery immediately or depend on the complexity of surgical correction required, will be scheduled accordingly.

 Treatment of Angular Limb Deformities in Dogs In cases of angular limb deformity, there are several priorities in treatment: